Firaz33/Rust-demo---Python-Comments-Remover-/README.md

 For immediate use, you can download a pre-compiled executable from the [releases](https://github.com/EmberNoGlow/Rust-demo---Python-Comments-Remover-/releases) page of this repository.

+### Run
+Compile and run the program.
+You'll see a command prompt waiting to enter the path to your python script where you want to remove comments.
+Paste the path, and then he will ask for the path to save the file.
+Specify it.
+Press enter.
+If everything went well, the program will display "Success", close, and you will have a clean python file without comments!

 ### License

 This project is proudly licensed under the **Creative Commons Zero (CC0) License**.